gophercamp/site/assets/program/program-full.md

 ## 13:00 - 13:30
 **Better testing with testcontainers**
 *Go has great support and tooling for writing unit tests.
 But what to do when unit tests are not enough?
-Let’s take a look at how testcontainers can help us write tests requiring more complicated setup.
+Let's take a look at how testcontainers can help us write tests requiring more complicated setup.
-We’ll go through integration testing external services and databases and test performance tuning.*
+We'll go through integration testing external services and databases and test performance tuning.*
 **Room:** Clubco Event space
 **Tags:** Talk, Intermediate
 **Speaker:** Michal Bradáč (Oddin.gg)